Billy Lynn's Long Halftime Walk (film): Release

-Due to the complexity of the film's unprecedented high frame rate and the cost of installing equipment capable of projecting the film in its intended format, only five theaters globally were equipped to show it at its highest resolution and maximum frame rate: two in the United States (one at a theater in New York City's AMC Lincoln Square where the film had its world premiere and the other in Los Angeles's the ArcLight Hollywood), and one theater each in Taipei, Beijing, and Shanghai.
+Due to the complexity of the film's outstanding high frame rate and the cost of installing equipment capable of projecting the film in its intended format, only five theaters globally were equipped to show it at its highest resolution and maximum frame rate: two in the United States (one at a theater in New York City's AMC Lincoln Square where the film had its world premiere and the other in Los Angeles's the ArcLight Hollywood), and one theater each in Taipei, Beijing, and Shanghai.

 The film had its world premiere at the 54th New York Film Festival on October 14, 2016.
 It was not screened at Alice Tully Hall because the theater is too large to get the correct distance between the dual laser projectors and the screen.
 Instead, a roughly 300-seat theater at the AMC Lincoln Square on the Upper West Side was chosen.
 But even at this theater, a few adjustments had to be made: the first three rows were off limits because they would not provide an acceptable 3D viewing experience, and a new screen, the RealD Ultimate Screen, was installed in the theater (expressly for this premiere and the forthcoming run of the film).
 Variety reported that the reaction from that first screening was decidedly mixed, with comments ranging from "it was flat" to "nothing happened."

 In the United States it had a limited release on November 11, 2016, before opening wide on November 18, 2016.